Kairixir/elasticsearch-prod-deploy/README.md

 in `etcd`, or look into either 3rd party solution such as Hashicorp Vault or the respective cloud providers secret management solution.

+#### Critical questions

+- How to manage secrets renewal and rotation?

 ### HA

 For HA [ES docs][2] recommend at least: